 Before taking Epidiolex at 20mg dosages for 14 weeks, researchers found in studies that participants had 47% fewer documented seizures and 46% fewer documented seizures with convulsions in the 4-week period following their supplementation.
 The group that supplemented with 10mg of Epidiolex saw 56% fewer documented seizures overall and 49% fewer documented seizures with convulsions whereas the placebo group dropped by just 30%, while seizures with convulsions in this group fell by just 27%.
 Side effects for both 10 and 20mg groups Epidiolex were minimal, therefore showing the major breakthrough benefits of supplementing with the drug over other medicines.

 Many epileptic individuals are seeking to make a normal, active lifestyle a possibility, but one thing has always stood in their way: air travel.
 Ever since 9/11, the TSA has cracked down on illegal substances, even going so far as to make certain high-grade pharmaceuticals verboten in your carry-on luggage.

-Thankfully, there has been a breakthrough with the TSA which has recently updated its guidance to passengers on what can be brought aboard aircraft.
+Thankfully, there has been a breakthrough with the TSA which has to passengers on what can be brought aboard aircraft.
 The TSA’s update notes that medical marijuana drugs such as Epidiolex would be subject to “special instructions” and could be brought on board or placed in checked luggage.
 With the TSA on board with allowing less restrictions on medical marijuana pharmaceuticals and new research by the FDA on the horizon, sales of Epidiolex could continue to soar in the coming years.
 This could lead to a greater rate of development and adoption of similar cannabis-derived drugs which may allow patients to have even more treatment options for their epilepsy and other neurological disorders in the future.